electrikbox/holbertonschool-monty/README.md

 `./monty file`

+- `file`: Path to the Monty ByteCode file you want to execute.

+If the program encounters any issues or errors, it will display appropriate error messages and exit with `EXIT_FAILURE`.
+Otherwise, it will exit with `EXIT_SUCCESS`.

+## Supported Opcodes

+The Monty ByteCode Interpreter supports the following opcodes:

+### push <int>

+Pushes an element onto the stack.

+### pall

+Prints all the values on the stack.

+### pint

+Prints the value at the top of the stack.

+### pop

+Removes the top element of the stack.

+### swap

+Swaps the top two elements of the stack.

+### add

+Adds the top two elements of the stack.

+### nop

+Does nothing.

+### sub

+Subtracts the top element from the second top element of the stack.

+Each opcode has specific usage requirements and error handling as described in the project specifications.

+## File Structure

+The project consists of the following files:

+- `executeOp.c`: Contains the `executeOp` function that executes the given opcode.
+- `freeAndClose.c`: Provides the `freeAndClose` function to free memory and close files.
+- `freeStack.c`: Contains the `free_stack` function to free a stack.
 - `global.h`: Header file defining the global variable for the stack.
 - `monty.c`: Main program that reads and executes Monty ByteCode files.
 - `monty.h`: Header file defining data structures, function prototypes, and opcodes.